INSERM-U1141-Neurodiderot/neonat-inflam-microglia/README.md

   - SCPA
   - SCENIC

-## Abstract

-The brain-resident myeloid cells, the microglia, and border-associated macrophages (BAMs) play crucial roles in both immunity and neurodevelopment.
-Microglia regulate neurogenesis, synapse formation and myelination and their heterogeneity is tightly regulated across developmental stages.
-The disruption of microglial development trajectories by neonatal inflammatory challenges is an important issue in research on neurodevelopmental disorders (NDDs), as models have suggested a strong association between inflammation and the onset of cognitive defects.
-We explored the impact of neonatal inflammation induced by interleukin-1 beta injections in a mouse NDD model on the heterogeneity of brain myeloid cell subsets.
-Sparc-expressing microglia were hyperreactive and had high levels of the complement receptor C5AR1, whereas other microglial subsets, including the proliferative and Spp1-enriched microglia, but also BAMs, had lower levels of this receptor.
-These findings suggest major changes in microglial development trajectories potentially contributing to NDDs induced by neonatal inflammation, and indicate possible treatment strategies targeting microglia.

 ## Seurat
-The package Seurat was used for the analyses of the single-cell RNA sequencing data of the study:
+The package [Seurat v3.0](https://doi.org/10.1016/j.cell.2019.05.031) was used for the analyses of the single-cell RNA sequencing data of the study:
 - 1-[merge_data.ipynb](https://github.com/INSERM-U1141-Neurodiderot/neonat-inflam-microglia/blob/main/1-Seurat/1-merge_data.ipynb) for QC filtering and data merging
 - 2-[microglia_preprocess.ipynb](https://github.com/INSERM-U1141-Neurodiderot/neonat-inflam-microglia/blob/main/1-Seurat/2-microglia_preprocess.ipynb) for preprocessing, integration and UMAP visualisation of data
 - 3-[microglia_HeatMap.ipynb](https://github.com/INSERM-U1141-Neurodiderot/neonat-inflam-microglia/blob/main/1-Seurat/3-microglia_HeatMap.ipynb) to build the heatmap of expression levels for the top markergenes of CD11B+ cell clusters in PBS condition